 F — Failure: indicates that requirements were not satisfactorily fulfilled in a credit course.

 I — Incomplete: indicates a twelve-week extension (four weeks for online courses) for completion of course requirements in cases of serious illness, emergency, or impairment of a student’s ability to perform satisfactorily.
-Granted only upon verification of a student’s good standing in the course by the instructor, verification of the circumstances by the Dean of Students, and approval of the Dean of the College.
-Grade automatically becomes “F” unless completed within twelve weeks (four weeks for online courses) from the end of the semester in which the course was enrolled.
+It is granted only upon verification of a student’s good standing in the course by the instructor, verification of the circumstances by the Dean of Students, and approval of the Dean of the College.
+The grade automatically becomes “F” if the incomplete work is not completed within twelve weeks (four weeks for online courses) from the end of the semester in which the student was enrolled in the course.